 E-cigarette companies have made headlines for appearing to market products to young users as well.
 Critics point to the names of flavors such as Fairy Fog, Bubble Gum, Cotton Candy and Insane Candy Cane as being aimed specifically at youngsters.
 In September, the U.S. Food and Drug Administration (FDA) branded teen e-cigarette use as an “epidemic”.
 Research shows that more than two million teens used e-cigarettes in the United States in 2017.
 The FDA has now handed vape makers an ultimatum, demanding that they form a plan to prevent sales to youngsters, and threatening to ban flavored e-cigs in the U.S.

 E-Cig Liability Issues

 E-cigarettes come in small electronic devices.
-When a person takes a draw, a microheater is activated within the device that warms the flavoring and liquid nicotine mixture, turning it into a vapor which can be inhaled.
-While this process does not produce the carbon monoxide and tar that conventional cigarettes do, it can still be extremely harmful – as shown in the latest research.
+When a person takes a draw, a microheater is activated within the device that warms the flavoring and liquid nicotine mixture, turning it into a vapor that can be inhaled.
+While this process does not produce the carbon monoxide and tar than conventional cigarettes do, it can still be extremely harmful – as shown in the latest research.

 Just as concerning is the finding of the new study that users are not made aware of the dangerous chemical compounds which they are inhaling through flavored e-cigs.
 We feel strongly that people need to be able to make informed decisions.
 Bisnar Chase has represented clients who have suffered serious and damaging effects as a result of e-cigarette use, and you can contact one of our defective product experts now to explore your legal options.